trefx/5s-crate/0.4-DRAFT/index.md

 }
 ```

-Note that even if the workflow execution action is in `http://schema.org/CompletedActionStatus`, two additional phases are required to pass before the Trusted Workflow Run Crate can be considered “finished”, see the following subsections.
+Note that even if the workflow execution action is in `http://schema.org/CompletedActionStatus`, two additional phases are required to pass before the Five Safes RO-Crate can be considered “finished”, see the following subsections.

 #### Disclosure phase